 It is the investment manager for a fund.
-AMC is a company set up for managing the investment of mutual funds, make investment decisions as per the objective, deed of Trust, and other activities as per the Investment Management Agreement.
+AMC is a company set up for managing the investment of mutual funds, making investment decisions as per the objective, deed of Trust, and other activities as per the Investment Management Agreement.

 The method takes into account the total cost incurred in purchasing all units of investment and dividing by the total number of units allocated.

 You invested twice in a fund by putting in Rs 25000 each time.
-During the transactions, you received 100 and 110 units respectively in both the transaction.
+During the transactions, you received 100 and 110 units respectively in both transaction.
 Thus, the average cost of purchase is Rs 238.09, computed as below –

 = total investment value / total units received